AchievementNetwork/common-make/README.md

 * __GOTARGETS__ - A list of the executables to build.
 Defaults to the project name
 * __GOCMDDIR__ - The location of the directory containing the sub-directories for the executables to be built.
 Defaults to `./cmd`
 * __GOROOTTARGET__ - Can be set to the name of a single target from `GOTARGETS` if the main executable code for it is in the top level directory.
 No default
+* __GOLIBRARYTARGET__ - A target to pass to `go build` when an executable shouldn't be produced.
+It would typically be set to `./...` in that situation.
+No default
 * __GOSRC__ - A list of the Go source files.
 Defaults to all Go source files recursively found in the current directory
 * __GO__ - The Go executable to run.
 Defaults to `go`
 * __GOFLAGS__ - Flags to pass to `go build`.
 No default